 There were a number of other minor variants and conversions:

 * Although the DB-3 had received incremental changes in the course of production, in 1938 the Ilyushin OKB began work on a major revision of the design, with the new variant, the "DB-3F", performing its first flight on 21 May 1939, of course with Kokkinaki at the controls.
-The "F" stood for "Forsirrovaniy (Forced)" -- the precise meaning of which is hard to translate, but which seemed to imply "major revision".
+The "F" stood for "Forsirovaniye" -- the precise meaning of which is hard to translate, being rendered as "boosted" or "forcing", but which seems to imply "urgent major revision".
 Production had been authorized even before the first flight of the prototype -- a major war was clearly brewing, with Soviet dictator Josef Stalin desperate to modernize his forces -- and the DB-3F was in military service before the year was out.

 The most obvious change was the fit of a new "cigar" nose to replace the DB-3's blunt nose, not merely improving aerodynamics but also improving the navigator / bombardier / front gunner's field of view for both bombing and defensive fire.
 The DB-3F also had a new, bigger wing; new landing gear mechanisms that were simpler and more effective; a new fuel system that was similarly simplified and improved; plus better defensive gun mounts.
 There were many structural changes to enhance manufacturability and airframe strength.